ahmetozlu/tensorflow_object_counting_api/README.md

 - contextlib2
 - cocoapi

 For detailed steps to install Tensorflow, follow the [Tensorflow installation instructions](https://www.tensorflow.org/install/).

-For more information, please see [this](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).
+TensorFlow Object Detection API have to be installed to run TensorFlow Object Counting API, for more information, please see [this](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).

 ## Citation
 If you use this code for your publications, please cite it as: